 2.1.
-Data and Sampling Strategy
+Data

-This paper employed secondary data, which have been collected from the audited annual reports of listed firms in the Dar es Salaam Stock Exchange (DSE) for a period between 2008 and 2017.
-The annual reports have been sourced from the website of the listed firms, DSE publications, and database of African listed firms' annual reports.
-A company was selected as long as it had complete accounts from 2008.
-Most companies lacked some information required prior to 2008, so the period before 2007 would not be useful for this purpose.
-The criteria by which the firm was included in the sample are: (i) the firm must have had available data for all years, from2008 to 2017; (ii) The firm must have been listed continuously on DSE before the aforementioned period of time; (iii) The firm must have paid dividends in all years across the period 2008-2017
+This paper employed secondary data which has been collected from the audited annual reports of listed firms in Dar es Salaam Stock Exchange (DSE) for a period between 2008 and 2017.
+The annual reports have been sourced from the website of the listed firms, DSE publications and data base of African-listed firms' annual reports.
+A company was selected as long as it has complete accounts from 2008.
+Most companies lacked some information required prior to 2008 so the period before 2007 would not be useful for this purpose.